 Field Rations to Convenience Foods

-A Command Service Officer for the Royal Canadian Legion BC/Yukon, Waugh was deployed to Afghanistan on a peacekeeping mission.
+A Command Service Officer for the Royal Canadian Legion BC/Yukon, he was deployed to Afghanistan on a peacekeeping mission.
 Waugh added that military cooks take their jobs seriously and are excellent with their cooking.

-With biotechnology advances, rations have evolved from tasting like rat-au-van in a can to meals-ready-to-eat (MRE) resembling the flavours of filet mignon and many of our comfort foods.
+With biotechnology advances, military meals have evolved from tasting like rat-au-van in a can to meals-ready-to-eat (MRE).
+Meals that resemble the flavours of filet mignon and many of our comfort foods.

 The Reason Behind the Occasion